-In coordination with Augeo Academy, ISPCAN is pleased to offer e-learning courses on the topic of child abuse and neglect.
-The courses are all online and presented by some of the top leaders in the field.
+In coordination with Augeo Academy, ISPCAN is pleased to offer 11 e-learning courses on key topics related to child abuse and neglect.
+The courses, five of which were produced by ISPCAN and six by Augeo, are all online and presented by some of the top leaders in the field.

 Questions?
 Check out our FAQs>>>

 Comunicación Sobre Violencia – Presented by Peter Adriaenssens